L0xxY-Lotuxx/L0xxY-Lotuxx/README.md

   Check back soon — it might just be live next time you visit 😉
   <br><br>

-  The Blog’s going to share my Cyber Journey — kind of like a personal journal — including:
+  The Blog’s going to share my CyberAdventure — kind of like a personal journal — including:

   - The topics I’m currently learning, with the resources and references that help me along the way
   - The courses and certifications I’m taking, with my honest thoughts, what I’ve learned, my tips, and whether I’d recommend them
   - The CTFs and challenges I’m attempting, with my experiences, lessons learned, and a few bits of advice

   <br>
-  You can also follow me on my LinkedIn, where I will post regulary about My Cyber Journey.
+  You can also follow me on my LinkedIn, where I will post regulary about my growth journey.

  </div> <br>